obj-obj/Jam10Entry/index.md

 <br/><br/>

-This is my simple coding tutorial, which will guide you through the basics of Javascript, have you create small snippets of code, and then put it all together into a program.
+This is my simple coding tutorial, which will guide you through different part of Javascript.\
+Eventually, you will put all these lessons together and make a Snake game.

 ###### How to use